Manojkl/Cost_To_Consumers-CTC/AGI/BenchmarkBot/Readme.md

 ## Benchmark in Robotics

-Benchmark the dexterity, seamless transition of a humanoid robots.
+Benchmark the dexterity, seamless transition of a humanoid robots while maintaining accuracy and performance.